 Jordan is a country that is filled with mesmerizing natural wonders and historical values.
-And to make you explore the real Jordan in the best possible way we at Jordan Private Tours have designed a 2 Day Petra, Wadi Rum, and the Red Sea and Dead Sea privatetour for you.
+And to make you explore the real Jordan in the best possible way we at Jordan Private Tours have designed a 2 Day Petra, Wadi Rum and Dead Sea privatetour for you.

-To make your tour more convenient, we provide you with a climate controlled vehicle along with an English-speaking driver that will help you explore the rock cut architecture of Petra, go-off-road in Wadi Rum, stop off at coastal Aqaba and soak up the mineral rich mud of the Dead Sea efficiently.
+To make your tour more convenient, we provide you with a climate controlled vehicle along with an English-speaking driver that will help you explore the rock cut architecture of Petra, go-off-road in Wadi Rum and soak up the mineral rich mud of the Dead Sea efficiently.
 Also with our 2 days private tour you will get a chance to spend the night beneath the stars and enjoy an evening with Bedouin cuisine and culture.

 Highlights of the Tour